If you’ve ever written a marketing email, you know how important it is to track the open rate and conversion rate after you’ve sent it out.

 Or you might have heard that you need to keep your emails professional, making sure that you come across as a legitimate business to help you create more engagement with your emails.

-Now, these three email guidelines might work for a large corporation, but most of you guys that read the blog run small businesses.
+Now, these three email guidelines might work for a large corporation, but most of you guys that read the blog run small to mid-size businesses.

 The reality is that your readers are checking their email several times a day, so you have many chances to make that connection with your tribe each day, but you need to do it right.